 Applicants for admission should take the general GRE exam.
 The biochemistry GRE subject exam is recommended, but not required.
 Official results will be sent to Indiana University.
 Please use the following codes: Institution Code 1324, Department Code 0202.

 If your native language is not English, you are required to take the TOEFL iBT (Test of English as a Foreign Language internet Based Test).
 The paper TOEFL ITP exam (sometimes called the institutional TOEFL) cannot be used in place of the TOEFL iBT.
 The IELTS (International English Language Testing System) exam may be submitted in place of the TOEFL iBT.

 Complete international applications for graduate study should contain the following:

 - Application form (online)

-- A 300-500 word Statement of Purpose regarding your current goals, plans for your professional career, and reasons for selecting a field of study (upload to online application)
+- A 300-500 word Personal Statement regarding your current goals, plans for your professional career, and reasons for selecting a field of study (upload to online application)

 - Official results of the Graduate Record Examinations and TOEFL scores (sent to department)

 - Three letters of recommendation (uploaded online by recommenders)

 - Your CV or resume with your timeline that includes your teaching, research and/or industrial experiences; a publications list, and any college or professional honors and awards

 - Official transcripts from all undergraduate institutions attended must be uploaded with your online application and mailed to the following address: